jkohlin/wordpress-basics/1-what-is-wordpress.md

 Source: https://wordpress.org/about/requirements/

 ### Hosted vs. Self hosted
 The aproach of running Wordpress on your own, by using your own web server or a hosting provider, is in Wordpress terms refered to as 'self-hosted Wordpress'.
 What that really means is that you are responsible for setting up everything yourself.
-There are hosting providers which offers so called 1-click installs of Wordpress, but in the end of the day it's up to you as the website owner everything work.
+There are hosting providers which offers easy installs of Wordpress, but in the end of the day it's up to you as the owner for everything to work.